HuanranLi/GrassCare/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-* To find the best embedding for clusters, please refer [Clustering_main.py](https://github.com/HuanranLi/Poincare-Embedded-Symmetric-SNE/blob/main/Clustering_main.py).
-It can be run by: `python3 Clustering_main.py`
+* To find the best embedding for clusters' path, please refer [demo_clusterpath.py](https://github.com/HuanranLi/GrassCare-Plot/blob/main/demo_clusterpath.py).
+It can be run by: `python3 demo_clusterpath.py`
-* To find the best embedding for GROUSE routes, please refer [GROUSE_main.py](https://github.com/HuanranLi/Poincare-Embedded-Symmetric-SNE/blob/main/GROUSE_main.py).
-It can be run by: `python3 GROUSE_main.py`
+* To find the best embedding for GROUSE routes, please refer [demo_GROUSE.py](https://github.com/HuanranLi/GrassCare-Plot/blob/main/demo_GROUSE.py).
+It can be run by: `python3 demo_GROUSE.py`
+* To see how the optimization process is done, please refer [demo_optimization](https://github.com/HuanranLi/GrassCare-Plot/blob/main/demo_optimization.py) It can be run by: `python3 demo_optimzation.py`

 <!-- ROADMAP -->
 ## Roadmap